aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-5.rst

 .. image:: imgs-user-story5/five.jpg

-Once there let’s go to the Governance Quality Rules:
+Once there let’s go to the Governance Quality Rules

 ``1 - Press on the button.``